Skip to main navigation Skip to search Skip to main content

 Research profile

-Benjamin is an assistant professor specializing in computational modeling for healthcare at the Department of Engineering Systems and Services (ESS), Faculty of Technology, Policy and Management (TPM).
-He earned his PhD in Electrical Engineering Technology from KU Leuven, Belgium, focusing on AI-driven analysis of freezing of gait severity in Parkinson's disease.
-Following his PhD, he was awarded postdoctoral grants by both KU Leuven and the Data Sciences Institute at the University of Toronto.
+Benjamin is an assistant professor specializing in computational modeling for healthcare in the Department of Engineering Systems and Services (ESS), Faculty of Technology, Policy and Management (TPM).
+He obtained his PhD in Electrical Engineering from KU Leuven (Belgium), with a focus on AI-driven analysis of freezing of gait in Parkinson’s disease.
+After completing his PhD, he was awarded postdoctoral fellowships from both KU Leuven and the Data Sciences Institute at the University of Toronto (Canada).

 Research interests